-Supplementary Planning Documents - cover a range of issues, both thematic and site specific.
+3.5 Supplementary Planning Documents - cover a range of issues, both thematic and site specific.
 They provide more detailed guidance on how policies are to be applied or design guidance for the development of a site or area.
 Supplementary Planning Documents will be a "material consideration" in the determination of planning applications.

-3.3 Other supporting documents in the Local Development Framework include the Local Development Scheme which sets out the Council's programme for the production of the Local Development Framework and Annual Monitoring Report which sets out progress in terms of producing and implementing planning policies.
+3.6 Other supporting documents in the Local Development Framework include the Local Development Scheme which sets out the Council's programme for the production of the Local Development Framework and Annual Monitoring Report which sets out progress in terms of producing and implementing planning policies.
 Further information on these documents and the current planning policy context in Cheshire East can be accessed on the Council's website.

-Consultation and Engagement in Preparing the Local Development Framework
+4 Consultation and Engagement in the Preparation of the Local Development Framework